Azure/azure-sdk-for-java/sdk/core/azure-json/README.md

 `JsonSerializable` is used to define how an object is JSON serialized and deserialized using stream-style serialization where the object itself manages the logic for how it's handled.
-The interface provides an instance-based `toJson` API that handles writing the object to a `JsonWriter` and a static `fromJson` API which implementations must overwrite to define how to create an object by reading from a `JsonReader`.
+The interface provides an instance-based `toJson` API that handles writing the object to a `JsonWriter` and a static `fromJson` API which implementations must provide to define how to create an object by reading from a `JsonReader`, if an implementation isn't provided `UnsupportedOperationException` will be thrown.

 ### JsonToken